Underwood Dudley: Publications

+Dudley won the Trevor Evans Award for expository writing from the Mathematical Association of America in 1996, for his 1994 paper, "Why history?", on why mathematicians should care about the history of mathematics.

 Lawsuit

 In 1995, Dudley was one of several people sued by William Dilworth for defamation because Mathematical Cranks included an analysis of Dilworth's "A correction in set theory", an attempted refutation of Cantor's diagonal method.
 The suit was dismissed in 1996 due to failure to state a claim.

-The dismissal was upheld on appeal in a decision written by jurist Richard Posner.
+The dismissal was upheld on appeal in a decision written by judge Richard Posner.
 From the decision: "A crank is a person inexplicably obsessed by an obviously unsound idea—a person with a bee in his bonnet.
 To call a person a crank is to say that because of some quirk of temperament he is wasting his time pursuing a line of thought that is plainly without merit or promise ...
 To call a person a crank is basically just a colorful and insulting way of expressing disagreement with his master idea, and it therefore belongs to the language of controversy rather than to the language of defamation."